Founder & Advisor

-John Taylor is President and Founder of the National Community Reinvestment Coalition (NCRC), the leading national community-based membership organization promoting economic fairness for low income and traditionally underserved people.
+John Taylor is the Founder of the National Community Reinvestment Coalition (NCRC), the leading national community-based membership organization promoting economic fairness for low income and traditionally underserved people.

 Mr. Taylor has been the recipient of numerous local, state and national awards, including an appointment by President Bill Clinton to the Advisory Board of the CDFI Fund, the Martin Luther King, Jr. Peace Award, two citations from the United States Congress for his work in promoting fair housing, the State of Massachusetts Award for Excellence in Community Economic Development, and more.